abstractmachines/abramov-redux-egghead/README.md

 The code below will have the following improvements.

 ### Encapsulation:
-The parent components won't need to know so much about data/stuff children components need.
+The Parent Components won't need to know so much about data/stuff children Components need.

 ### More efficient subscriptions/updates to store changes:

-#### Use lifecycle methods in each component:
+#### Use lifecycle methods in each Component:
 Render() re-renders entire app on store changes, and is expensive, non-ideal.

 ### Change as many classes as possible to Functional Components